 If using a wall-mounted AC combiner (such as the Enphase IQ Combiners), specify the wall-mounted AC combiner as being indoor during the Generate Locations step of the Electrical BOS page in the System Design.

 Continuing on to review the Circuit Table , we'll be able to specify that we're using NM-B or THHN for interior AC wiring in our design.
-This will then be referenced on our Single Line Diagram, Bill of Materials, etc.
+This will then be referenced on our Single-Line or Three-Line Diagram, Bill of Materials, etc.